goldblocx/api/README.md

 # General Information

-Here we provide the information about Application Programming Interface (API) for Copernicus Gold services which enables you to create applications, to register users, to open accounts, to replenish them and, of course, to send money to other people, organizations, etc.
+Here we provide the information about Application Programming Interface (API) for [Copernicus Gold](https://www.copernicusgold.com) services which enables you to create applications, to register users, to open accounts, to replenish those, to send money to other people, organizations and even to create own digital assets.

-We use the OAuth2 authentication scheme that means you need an access token to deal with the API queries.
+We use the OAuth2 authentication scheme that means you need an access token to work with the API queries (see the [Authentication](./docs/authentication.md) section).

-# API Endpoint
+# API End-points

 Currently, we use **https://testapi.copernicusgold.com/api/** as the **test** entry point for all API queries.
+In the production mode the main host should be change to 'api.copernicusgold.com' insead of 'testapi.copernicusgold.com'.

-All examples here for API were prepared with *cUrl* utility which can be downloaded from: http://curl.haxx.se/download.html.
+All examples of the API here were prepared with *cUrl* utility that can be downloaded from: http://curl.haxx.se/download.html and usually is installed on most of OS platforms.
+The main reason to use it is to provide a clear way how exactly our REST API works and all 'curl' commands can be easily converted to any other languages.

 API requests should use **https** and provide the content type as JSON (application/json) or XML (application/xml).
 This depends on the headers "Accept" and "Content-Type" you use.
 The default type is JSON (if you didn't specify any